President of El Salvador: Re-election

-President Francisco Dueñas served seven presidential terms during the 1850s, 1860s, and 1870s.
+President Francisco Dueñas served eight presidential terms during the 1850s, 1860s, and 1870s.

 For most of Salvadoran history, either immediate re-election or re-election entirely was prohibited.
 The 1841 constitution allowed presidents to seek re-election after having left office for at least one full term.
 The 1864 constitution permitted for an incumbent president to seek re-election immediately, but the 1871 constitution restored the requirement of presidents to wait one full term before being eligible for re-election.
 This restoration was short-lived as the 1872 prohibited re-election entirely.
 This prohibition on re-election persisted until 1983; (Note: Although re-election was prohibited entirely in El Salvador from 1872 until 1983, the 1939 constitution granted an explicit exemption to then-president Maximiliano Hernández Martínez to seek re-election.
 This exemption remained in effect until the 1946 constitution was adopted.) the 1983 constitution prohibits individuals from seeking re-election who served as president in the six months "during the period immediately before" or for the last six months "before the beginning of the presidential term".
 The constitution prohibits presidents from serving three or more terms.
 The constitution mandates the country's armed forces to intervene in the country's politics if a president seeks illegal re-election.

 In May 2021, the Legislative Assembly removed and replaced the five justices of the Supreme Court of Justice's Constitutional Chamber.
 In September 2021, the new justices ruled that constitution in fact permits immediate re-election, arguing that the constitution reads that individual who served as president prior to the incumbent term was actually prohibited from seeking re-election rather than the incumbent president.
 This interpretation of the constitution was criticized as unconstitutional by lawyers, politicians, and activists.
 On 31 July 2025, the Legislative Assembly abolished presidential term limits.

 The only six presidents in Salvadoran history have successfully been re-elected: Doroteo Vasconcelos, Francisco Dueñas, Santiago González, Rafael Zaldívar, Maximiliano Hernández Martínez, and Bukele.
+Other presidents have attempted but failed to be re-elected including Rafael Antonio Gutiérrez, Tomás Regalado, Salvador Castaneda Castro, and Antonio Saca.